 These are one type of BJT and is formed by diffusion of dopants into a semiconductor substrate.
 For example, Philco’s micro-alloy diffused transistor.

 It is one kind of Bipolar Junction Transistor which process the region of collector-current/collector-to-emitter voltage and which is beyond the voltage of the breakdown of collector-to-emitter also called avalanche breakdown voltage.
 The operation here is called avalanche-mode operations which is, it switches between high currents in less than nanoseconds.

 When a transistor is combined with a Schottky diode, it is called Schottky transistor.
 Introducing that type of diode prevents the transistors from saturating by the diversion of extreme input current.

 It is a transistor circuit made from two different transistors.
 It has a higher ability to gain current.
 Its circuit can be inside an integrated circuit also.

 Heterojunction Bipolar Transistor (HBT)

 These types of transistors are used in analog or digital microwaves with higher frequency.
-It provides faster switching speeds and provide better lithographic yield.
+It provides faster switching speeds and provides better lithographic yield.
 They present better emitter injection efficiency.

 Field Effect Transistor (FET)

-These are voltage controlled and has high input impedance which cause little current to pass through them.
+These are voltage controlled and have high input impedance which causes little current to pass through them.
 They are unable to provide the same type amplification as BJTs.